mastermeric/SPORTRADAR-DEMO/README.md

 - [x] http://localhost:8080/api/getSummary

-## Soem screenshots for successfull operation :
+## Some screenshots for successfull operation :

 * Start a game :